Z2HENG/DeTAL/ReadMe.md

 ## Training and Testing
-##### We will provide a bash file to make it easier to train and test each split setting.
+##### We will provide a bash file to facilitate the training and testing of various split settings.

 Modified the config file './configs/thumos_i3d.yaml'